 The Seminole Tribe – once the innocent and death-ridden victims of Andrew Jackson’s early 19th-century “Trail of Tears,” today adheres to a powerful, healing mantra: “Love all.
 Serve all.”

 It’s displayed everywhere inside and outside this property, even on coffee cups.
 It serves as a redeeming sign of hope for Atlantic City and the state of New Jersey.
 But it’s also a vessel brimming with special meaning for all Americans.

 A role model for the nation

-That’s all too rare in our world today – but it’s not impossible for tomorrow.
+That’s rare in our world today – but it’s not impossible for tomorrow.

 Skeptical?
 Go to the Hard Rock Hotel and Casino in Atlantic City and see for yourself.